doaa450/Customer-lifetime-value/README.md

 * Behavioral features
 * Historical revenue patterns

-The model enables proactive CVM actions rather than reactive analysis.
+> The model enables proactive CVM actions rather than reactive analysis.

+Develop **SHAP** values to know how each attribute used in the model affects the model outcome

+Then develop **PCA** and **K-Means** to cluster each customer based on their CLTV value

 ---